ut-parla/Parla.py/README.md

 conda install -y -c ut-parla parla
 ```

-If you have already installed parla but need to access your miniconda installation from a new terminal session just run (as before)
+If you have already installed parla but need to access your Miniconda installation from a new terminal session just run (as before)
 ```
 export PATH=$HOME/miniconda/bin:$PATH
 source activate